python/cpython/Doc/library/ctypes.rst

 .. function:: string_at(address[, size])

-   This function returns the string starting at memory address address.
+   This function returns the string starting at memory address *address*.
 If size is specified, it is used as size, otherwise the string is assumed to be zero-terminated.